-Late Assignments are those arriving any time after the start of class on the due date.
+Assignments are due at the start of class on the due date.
 If you need to, you may email me a copy before class to avoid the grade penalty, though you may still need to turn in a hard copy or WikiCopy.
-If you drop off a late assignment to my mailbox in Robinson A 487, please send me an email to let me know.
+If you post or drop off a late assignment to my mailbox (Robinson A487), please send me an email so I know.
 Please do not place assignments near, on, or under my office door.